Vaudeville: Popularity

 This 1913 how-to booklet for would-be vaudevillians was recently republished.

 At its height, vaudeville played across multiple strata of economic class and auditorium size.
 On the vaudeville circuit, it was said that if an act would succeed in Peoria, Illinois, it would work anywhere.
 The question "Will it play in Peoria?" has now become a metaphor for whether something appeals to the American mainstream public.

 The three most common levels were the "small time" (lower-paying contracts for more frequent performances in rougher, often converted theatres), the "medium time" (moderate wages for two performances each day in purpose-built theatres), and the "big time" (possible remuneration of several thousand dollars per week in large, urban theatres largely patronized by the middle and upper-middle classes).
 As performers rose in renown and established regional and national followings, they worked their way into the less arduous working conditions and better pay of the big time.

-The capital of the big time was New York City's Palace Theatre (or just "The Palace" in the slang of vaudevillians), built by Martin Beck in 1913 and operated by Keith.
-Featuring a bill stocked with inventive novelty acts, national celebrities, and acknowledged masters of vaudeville performance (such as comedian and trick roper Will Rogers), the Palace provided what many vaudevillians considered the apotheosis of remarkable careers.
+The capital was New York City's Palace Theatre (or just "The Palace" in the slang of vaudevillians), built by Martin Beck in 1913 and operated by Keith.
+Featuring a bill with novelty acts, national celebrities, and masters of vaudeville performance (such as comedian and trick roper Will Rogers), the Palace provided what many vaudevillians considered the apotheosis of careers.

 A standard show bill would begin with a sketch, follow with a single (an individual male or female performer); next would be an alley-oop (an acrobatic act); then another single, followed by yet another sketch such as a blackface comedy.
-The acts that followed these for the rest of the show would vary from musicals to jugglers to song-and-dance singles and end with a final extravaganza – either musical or drama – with the full company.
-These shows would feature such stars as ragtime and jazz pianist Eubie Blake, the famous and magical Harry Houdini, and child star Baby Rose Marie.
-In the New-York Tribunes article about Vaudeville, it is said that at any given time, Vaudeville was employing over twelve thousand different people throughout its entire industry.
+The acts that followed these for the rest of the show would vary from musicals to jugglers to song-and-dance singles and end with a final extravaganzaeither musical or dramawith the full company.
+These shows would feature such stars as ragtime and jazz pianist Eubie Blake, the magician Harry Houdini, and child star Baby Rose Marie.

+In the New-York Tribunes article about vaudeville, it is said that at any given time, vaudeville was employing over twelve thousand people throughout its entire industry.
 Each entertainer would be on the road 42 weeks at a time while working a particular "Circuit" – or an individual theatre chain of a major company.